 - The community is tight-knit — recommendations spread fast (both good and bad)

-If you are exploring tuition options, we offer $18 trial lessons with no obligation.
+If you are exploring tuition options, we offer free trial lessons (usually $18) with no obligation.
 Come see if our approach works for your child.

 Useful Resources